StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ![Add telemetry stream](../../../.gitbook/assets/v51_genericevents.png)

-The example below submits an event to StackState when a call to the instance that is monitored exceeds some configured timeout:
+The example below submits an event to StackState when a call to the instance that's monitored exceeds some configured timeout:

 ```text
 self.event({